Victoria Horn: Musical career

 In 2008, Lady V co-wrote the song "This is Us" which appeared on the Keyshia Cole album A Different Me.
 The album went on to sell one million copies.
 As well, during this year, Lady V collaborated with songwriters David "DQ" Quiñones, Erika Nuri, Rodney Jerkins, and Evan Bogart to found The Writing Camp.
 The Writing Camp wrote Brandy's debut single "Right Here (Departed)" off her 2008 album Human.
 The song was picked as the album's leading single and Brandy's first release with Epic Records, following her split with Atlantic Records in 2005.
 Fellow co-writer Rodney Jerkins said about Lady V, "'I've had the pleasure of writing with Victoria Horn on a lot of great music.
 Her great sense of melody and new fresh approach to concepts and lyrics is what I love about her writing.
 She is definitely one of my new favorite songwriters to work with."

 In 2009, Demi Lovato's Here We Go Again album, on which Lady V wrote the song "Got Dynamite," released straight to no. 1 on the Billboard chart.

 In late 2012, Lady V began working more in the genre of electronic dance music.
 Her vocals are featured on many DJ records and she has begun writing for artists including David Guetta, Markus Schulz, Armin van Buuren, Above and Beyond, and Chicane.

-Aside from EDM and her artist writes, Lady V is now focusing on writing with just a few key songwriters such as Los from the Jackieboyz, EDM artist and songwriter Christian Burns and Rhys Fulber – delerium whom she shares a cinematic electronic project.
+Aside from EDM and her artist writes, Lady V spent 4 yrs focusing on the k pop market which after scoring a le serrafim song lead to her taking that experience and applying it to a sync project she currently has with the hit production team Billen Ted and Joe Killington called Mocha Joes.
+Additionally she is working on another 3 sync albums one with producer Martin Virgo (Bjork, Mono & Massive Attack) called Victoria Darklove where the pair blend Ennio Morricone style production with rap and rockabilly.
+Another project is with Trombonist and music Producer/Arranger Callum Au (Hans Zimmer, Demon Hunters & Raye) The songs are Big band style but with a modern lyrical twist and lastly she works with Rhys Fulber – delerium whom she shares a cinematic electronic project.